arvestad/alv/README.md

 ```
 alf msa.fa
 ```
-This autodetects sequence type (DNA or AA), colors the sequences, and formats the alignment for easy viewing in your terminal.
+This autodetects sequence type (AA, DNA, RNA, coding DNA), colors the sequences, and formats the alignment for easy viewing in your terminal.

 View three sequences, accessions `a`, `b`, and `c`, from an alignment:
 ```